On the Number of Iterations for Dantzig-Wolfe Optimization and Packing-Covering Approximation Algorithms: Background

-Historically, there are three lines of research within what we might call the Dantzig-Wolfe model.
-One line of work began with a method proposed by Ford and Fulkerson for computing multicommodity flow.
-Dantzig and Wolfe noticed that this method was not specific to multicommodity flow; they suggested decomposing an arbitrary linear program into two sets of constraints, writing it as
+We consider a class of algorithms that we call \emph{Dantzig-Wolfe-type} algorithms.
+The class encompasses algorithms from three lines of research.
+One line began in 1958 with a method proposed by Ford and Fulkerson~\cite{FordF} for Multicommodity Flow.
+Dantzig and Wolfe~\cite{DantzigW} generalized it as follows.
+They suggested decomposing an arbitrary linear program into two sets of constraints, as

-and solving the linear program by an iterative procedure: each iteration involves optimizing over the polytope $P$.
-This approach, now called Dantzig-Wolfe decomposition, is especially useful when $P$ can be written as a cross-product $P_1 \times \cdots \times P_k$, for in this case minimization over $P$ can be accomplished by minimizing separately over each $P_i$.
-Often, for example, distinct $P_i$'s constrain disjoint subsets of variables.
-In practice, this method tends to require many iterations to obtain a solution with value optimum or nearly optimum, often too many to be useful.